Tutorials

 • Select the text and go to: Menu > Path > Object to Path.

-The distinction between to be cut and engraved is made (when uploaded as .pdf) based on colors:
+The distinction between to cut and to engrave is made (when uploading as .pdf) based on colors:

 • Blue objects are cut.